Chart Color Schemes

 An assessment of population growth drivers in Ferny Grove reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for Ferny Grove's broader area, and new addresses validated by AreaSearch since the Census, Ferny Grove's population is estimated at around 6,118 as of Nov 2025.
-This reflects an increase of 247 people (4.2%) since the 2021 Census, which reported a population of 5,871 people.
-The change is inferred from the resident population of 6,083 estimated by AreaSearch following examination of the latest Education and Workplace Relations data release by the ABS in June 2024, along with an additional 23 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,601 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Ferny Grove has demonstrated resilient growth patterns with a compound annual growth rate of 2.6%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration contributing approximately 41.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on AreaSearch's analysis of ABS population updates and new addresses validated for Ferny Grove statistical area (Lv2), its estimated population is around 6,124 as of Nov 2025.
+This reflects an increase of 253 people since the 2021 Census, which reported a population of 5,871 people.
+The change was inferred from AreaSearch's resident population estimate of 6,092 following examination of ABS' latest ERP data release (June 2024), along with an additional 23 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,603 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Ferny Grove (SA2) has demonstrated resilient growth patterns with a compound annual growth rate of 2.6%, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 41.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings inline with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Moving forward with demographic trends, an above median population growth of national areas is projected, with Ferny Grove expected to increase by 1,122 persons to reach a total population of approximately 7,240 by the year 2041 based on aggregated SA2-level projections, reflecting an overall increase of 22.7% over the next 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, an above median population growth is projected for Ferny Grove (SA2), expected to increase by 1,132 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.8% over the 17 years.

 Frequently Asked Questions - Population